dryu99/boonwegig-pub/README.md

       - add hashtag
       - should i recommend they make it more structured? if i let them have free reign there's way more potential for the AI to hallucinate. for example: https://www.instagram.com/p/CyIe5UXrTac/ this post has hashtags that are intepreted as band names even though one of them is the venue name.
       - If i ask them to put the info underneath #boonwegig they might not be happy with the forced formatting
+      - I think asking them to put a hashtag #boonwegig_eventtype is a good way to go. the thing chatgpt has the most trouble determining usually is the event type (e.g. club vs concert)
+        - think of more things chatgpt has a hard time with
+        - tbh this is really just an edge case for venues that host multiple kinds of events. i mean that's totally fair (channel 1969, hongdaeff)
   - [ ] add a "last edited" footnote so people are aware of updates
 - [ ] think about how you want to handle displaying artist info
   - [ ] sending to another page seems annoying, but hover tooltip won't work well on mobile